kostyanoob/Epidemic-Simulator/README.md

 	P_test_error_non_contagious – (False-Positive) a probability that a person in RECOVERED state is found Positive in a test.

 ### (3) simulation_inputs.txt file to set up parameters:
-1) Path of the spreadsheet
+1) Path of the dataset Excel file

-2) Path of the .yaml file
+2) Path of the configuration YAML file

-3) The simulation start date
+3) The simulation start date (this is important since inside the Excel file there is a date-sensitive information, on purpose.)

 ## Metrics
 Each simulation run yields a run_summary.txt file with the following quantitative metrics:
-1) Total Morbidity - total number of people that underwent the disease
+1) Total Morbidity - total number of people that underwent the disease (split into ones that were infected externally and ones that were infected from the inside of the community)
 2) Peak Morbidity - the maximum number of ill people in a given day as inspected across the entire simulation.
 3) PQE(x) - personal quarantine efficiency of person x - given by the sum of the days the person was isolated and contagious divided by the sum of his isolation and illness days (sort of intersection-over-union)
 4) mPQE(x) - mean personal quarantine efficiency - an average across all the PQEx scores of all the people in the simulated community.
 5) GQE - global quarantine efficiency - a ratio between the total human-days during which ill people were isolated and the sum of the illness + isolation days (again, this is sort of an intersection-over-union metric, but this time it treats each human-day equally rather than treating each person equally was the case in mPQE).
+6) Number of quarantined people
+7) Agent efficiency counters: percentage of human-days (our of all peopl*simulation_duration) during which the person was "healhy and not-quarantined", "contagiouos and quarantined", "healthy and quarantined", "contagious and non-quarantined".
+In addition, the simulator produces various figures (different figures for single simulation and for batched runs).
+The simulator can also output 2 very useful log files: ```Daily_logs.csv``` and ```Isolation_logs.csv``` that describe the illness state of each person (according to the FSM) and whether the person is quarantined.
+These logs are very descriptive as they describe the state of each person at each day.